RagedUnicorn/wow-vanilla-pvpwarn/README.md

 #### I'm getting the following warning: Skipping warn message because max age was reached.
 Why is that?

-When a warning events is detected it is put into a queue before it is played to the user.
+When a warning event is detected it is put into a queue before it is played to the user.
 This prevents the addon to play multiple of those warning at the same time to the user.
 However this means that it can take some time until an event is played when there is already an event playing.
 The more warning events that are active the higher the chance that an event has to wait until it is played to the player.
 This can lead to a point that a warning event might be considered as no longer relevant because it happened some seconds ago.
 While this should usually not be the case if you see this warning often you should consider disabling some of the warning events in the options menu.

-This is also more likely to happen in a crowed place with lots of players.
+This is also more likely to happen in a crowded place with lots of players.
 You can either temporarily disable the addon in the settings or use the option to disable the addon in battlegrounds.

 #### No Sound is played when a player used [certain spell].
 What should I do?

 This can have different reasons.
 Make sure to check that the spell you would like to be alerted is configured and active in the addon.
 If you cannot find the spell in the list chances are the spell cannot be tracked or is not yet included in the addon.
 While certain spells are untraceable others might simply be missing.
-Create a Github issue with an enhancement request for the spell to be added to the addon.
+Before creating an issued please make sure to check the [limitations](#Limitations) chapter for an explanation why your spell might not be available in the configuration.
+If you cannot find an entry for that spell feel free to create a Github issue with an enhancement request and I will look into it if it is possible to support that spell.

 #### I get a red error (Lua Error) on my screen.
 What is this?

 This is what we call a LUA error and it usually happens because of an oversight or error by the developer (in this case me).
 Take a screenshot off the error and create a Github Issue with it and I will see if I can resolve it.
-It also helps if you can add any additional information of what you we're doing at the time.
+It also helps if you can add any additional information of what you we're doing at the time and what other addons you have active.
+Also if you are able to reproduce the error make sure to check if it still happens if you disable all others addons.

 ## Wording